In this article:

 Reasons homeowners sell sooner than expected

 While most people who aren’t professional home flippers don’t plan to sell two years after purchasing, there are plenty of reasons people do end up selling soon after buying.
+These reasons include:

 - Job relocation: A new career opportunity is one life change that impacts where you’ll want to live.